 Some Catholics are distressed to find out that there are inconsistencies in the revealed laws of God in the Bible and further inconsistencies in the marriage legislation of Church Synods.
 In many ways this is so because their priests and religious teachers are fond to glamorize the Church hierarchy by insisting that there is in the Catholic Church a chain of transmission whereby the one true faith that Jesus taught to his apostles has been passed on through an unbroken line of Catholic bishops down to the present time.
 This enforces the notion that the faith passed on is “always the same” (semper eadem).
 Anyone who has studied church history or the development of doctrine knows that “faith” was passed on but the expression of that faith is quite another thing.
 In point of fact, marriage laws changed at different times and in different places along with everything else.
 Others, like Cardinal Newman, are quite aware that if God just kept repeating himself by issuing identical instructions on marriage over a period of twelve hundred years, this would create the distinct impression that God is indifferent to or ignorant of human experience and cultural changes.

 Any human father who rules his children with an iron fist and imposes upon them rules and practices that are harsh and outmoded, would be deemed as an abusive and incompetent parent.
 “Spare the rod, spoil the child.”
 “Children are to be seen and not heard.”
 “Never praise your child; it only makes them proud.”
 “Father knows best.”
 One of my boyfriends in grade school told me of how his father would strip him naked, hang him by his wrists in the basement, and whip him with a leather belt.
-Needless to say, I saw this as extreme.
-If I had known of the discipline advised by God in Deut 21:18-21, I would have thought that God himself was an inept parent.
+Needless to say, I saw this as extreme and counter-productive.
+If someone had explained to me that God would have wholeheartedly agreed with this father as shown in Deut 21:18-21, then I would have thought that God himself was an inept parent.
 Here is the key text:

 If someone has a stubborn and rebellious son who does not obey his father and mother and will not listen to them when they discipline him, his father and mother shall take hold of him and bring him to the elders at the gate of his town.
 They shall say to the elders, “This son of ours is stubborn and rebellious.
 He will not obey us.
 He is a glutton and a drunkard.”
 Then all the men of his town are to stone him to death.
 You must purge the evil from among you.
 All Israel will hear of it and be afraid [NIV].